How to Retire Like an Adult: A 10-Point Checklist

 Retiring like an adult gives you the financial freedom to pursue the life you want — even if that means doing things that make you feel like a kid.

-The Merriam Webster dictionary is considering defining “adult” as a verb — not just a noun: “To ‘adult’ is to behave like an adult, specifically to do the things—often mundane—that an adult is expected to do.”
+The Merriam Webster dictionary has added “adult” as a verb — not just a noun: “To ‘adult’ is to behave like an adult, specifically to do the things — often mundane — that an adult is expected to do.”

 Here are 10 ways to know if you have a reliable plan to retire like an adult: